 - Who will be responsible for the on-going maintenance of the website?

 - Do you have the skills, resources and time to maintain the website in-house?

 - What happens if that member of staff leaves the company?

 - Would you prefer to make an arrangement with the website design/ website development company for them to handle website maintenance?

 You are investing in a new website, so you want customers to see it, right?
 Now detail how you will promote it.
 An online business is no different to a traditional business it needs marketing.

-A website should really be supported by an offline strategy of promotion and advertising, perhaps consider including the following:
+A website can also be supported by an offline marketing strategy, perhaps consider some of the following activities:

 - Brochures and flyers

 - Vehicle wraps